minxgithub/sqlalchemy-challenge/README.md

 ![precipitation.png](Output/Precipitation.png)

 ### Station Analysis
 There are a total of 9 stations that have been included in this study.
 The most active station is station USC00519281, WAIHEE 837.5, HI US.
-Its temperature observation for the last 12 months is shown below.
+Its temperature observation for the last 12 months is shown below.<br/>
 ![tobs_most_active_statn.png](Output/tobs_most_active_statn.png)

 More results have been stored in app.py for queries